ckeil0689/master-thesis/README.md

 - Recommended: LibreOffice available on command-line so xlsx/xls-files can be automatically converted to CSV.

 ## Getting ready
-Clone the git repository into your preferred file directory by running the following command.
+Clone the git repository into your preferred directory by running the following command.

 `git clone https://github.com/ckeil0689/master-thesis.git`